Supporting a global response

 Responding and adapting to the pandemic

-Over the past year, NIHR-funded research teams and partnerships have moved swiftly to adapt their projects to contribute to COVID-19 response, focusing both on local and national needs, and on global priorities identified by the World Health Organization (WHO).
+NIHR-funded research teams and partnerships have moved swiftly to adapt their programmes and projects to contribute to the COVID-19 response, focusing both on local needs, and on the global priorities identified by the World Health Organization (WHO).

 Funding new rapid research to tackle COVID-19